google-research/google-research/README.md

 ---

-Because the repo is large, we recommend you download only the subdirectory of
+Because the repository is large, we recommend you download only the subdirectory of
 interest:

 ```